Funding Period: March 1, 2023 to February 28, 2024

 Introduction: One of the research missions of the Alzheimer’s Disease Research Center (ADRC) at the University of Pittsburgh is to fund developmental projects to stimulate new and innovative research relevant to Alzheimer’s disease.
-Types of research can range from basic science to psychosocial in methodology, with particular attention given to novel approaches.
-Proposed research may involve humans, other animals or in vitro studies.
+Types of research can range from basic science to clinical/psychosocial, with particular attention given to novel approaches.
+Proposed research may involve humans, animals or in vitro studies.
 Investigators interested in clinical trials should consider applying through the NIA Alzheimer’s Disease Pilot Clinical Trails FOA.
-The investigator is responsible for obtaining appropriate Institutional Review Board or Animal Care and Use Committee approval for the proposal.
-The patient population, clinical, neuropathological and neuroimaging databases of the ADRC are available resources for approved proposals.
+If selected for funding, the investigator is responsible for obtaining appropriate Institutional Review Board or Animal Care and Use Committee approval for the proposal prior to submission to NIA.
+The subject population, clinical, neuropathological and neuroimaging databases of the ADRC are available resources for approved proposals.
 Additional resources include the database from the National Alzheimer Coordinating Center (NACC).
 Applications must clearly state the significance and innovation of the proposed research to Alzheimer’s disease or related disorders.

 Criteria for Review: The following will be considered in evaluating the merit of a proposal:

 - Likelihood of providing new and valuable insights into possible causes of treatment of Alzheimer’s disease

 - Appropriateness of the budget for the proposed work.

 - Strong likelihood that the developmental project work will lead to subsequent extramural peer reviewed funding.